jninanya/LBMC/README.md

 LBMC
 =====

 R script for preprocesing meteorological data to run the [LATEBLIGHT](https://doi.org/10.1094/PHYTO-95-1191) model.
+It also include a sensitivity analysis of the model.

 R code
 =====